lwoodbury/DoorMonitor/README.md

 #### Luke Woodbury 14th November 2025

 # Use:
+Put the html file in 'Web Page' folder on the SD card
 You will need to set a password in the WiFinWeb code and use that to connect to the wifi access point that is set up
-To connect to the WiFi access point, connect to the DoorMonitor-AP from a computer or mobile device, go to the wifi settings and type the IP for 'Default Gateway' in a browser, e.g, 192.168.4.1
+To connect to the WiFi access point, connect to the DoorMonitor-AP from a computer or mobile device, go to the wifi settings and type the IP for 'Default Gateway' into a browser, e.g, 192.168.4.1
 NB - this should not be considered as a secure connection and only used for non-sensitive data!!!